vrnetlab/vrnetlab/vmx/README.md

 would be used.
 In 16.1 the evaluation period of 30 days was removed to the benefit of a perpetual evaluation license but still with a global throughput cap of 1Mbps.

+##### Q: Why aren't you using config-drive to inject the config instead of serial?
+A: It is true that we could use a "config-drive" / the metadata-usb image on the VCP to inject a config.
+I opted for the serial driver as it was easier to start off with - I had already written it for SR-OS whereas I would have to spend some time on fixing a config-drive builder.
+I suppose it could prove more reliable than serial-hackery but we also have to face things like password encryption (or will JUNOS do that for us automatically?).